Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 FINAL COMMENTS

 Fayette is a great and unique destination to visit.
 It is a place for a whole family.
 Prepare to walk a lot.
 The town covers an extensive area.
-It is a little bit of the beaten path, and not as much advertised, and therefore not as heavily visited as other Upper Peninsula attractions.
+It is a little bit off the beaten path, and not as much advertised, and therefore not as heavily visited as other Upper Peninsula attractions.

 It is a place for a nice, relaxing visit.